My biggest goal in life right now is bringing my 3 kids up to be well rounded, healthy and happy adults.

 I find doing real physical things like building and carving with wood, with slowness and deliberation, brings me balance.

-Last weekend we opted to do some more wood carving.
+Last weekend, my son Joshua and I opted to do some more wood carving.

 Crafting a wooden spoon was the challenge of the day.

 Josh, was keen to see the spoon making process from start to finish.
 This wasn't just an opportunity for some quality father-son bonding.
 It was also a chance for some of that 'fatherly wisdom' to be passed along!
 It turns out the lessons we learnt in our little afternoon of spoon carving, were applicable to life in general.